Indian farmers resume Delhi protest push after talks fail

 They have also demanded other concessions including the waiving of loans and universal pensions for farmers aged 60 and above.

-Protesters temporarily paused their procession to Delhi last week to await the outcome of negotiations between government ministers and unions.
+Protesters temporarily paused their procession last week to await the outcome of negotiations between government ministers and unions.

-Farm leaer Jagjit Singh Dallewal told the Press Trust of India news agency Monday night that the latest government proposal — to expand price guarantees to some but not all crops — was “not in the interest of farmers”.
+Farm leader Jagjit Singh Dallewal told the Press Trust of India news agency Monday that the latest government proposal — to expand price guarantees to some but not all crops — was “not in the interest of farmers”.

 Two-thirds of India’s 1.4 billion people draw their livelihood from agriculture, accounting for nearly a fifth of the country’s GDP.